mathewgomas-alfred/mathewgomas.io/tutorials/seexpr.rst

       A triplet of floats.

    Color
-      A vector representing a RGB color.
+      A vector representing an RGB color.

    Swatch
       A list of Colors.